MarcusAndreasSvensson/gaussian-splatting-webgpu/README.md

 - Explore the possibility of breaking down the sorting process into two phases.
 Given the relatively low total number of tiles, consider implementing a more efficient counting sort for tile indexing and subsequently sorting the depth per tile in the second phase.
 A possible approach might involve [this](https://on-demand.gputechconf.com/gtc/2014/presentations/S4117-fast-fixed-radius-nearest-neighbor-gpu.pdf).

+- A potentially superior approach would be to insert the intersections from a tile perpective from the beginning, scattering on the correct indeces, effectively reducing the problem to pure depth sorting per tile.

 - A rewrite of the pipeline in a more holistic manner to increase readability and maintainability.

 ## A few words on performance